geekinglcq/HRec/README.md

 Official implement of the paper 'Deep Unified Representation for Heterogeneous Recommendation'.

 ## Dataset
-In this paper, we use the Douban dataset stored in `data.zip`.
+In this paper, we use the Douban dataset stored in `data.tar.xz`.
-Please unzip it and put it in the working directory.
+Please uncompress it and put it in the working directory.

 ## Usage